chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 livestock.data <- dplyr::full_join(livestock.data, sheep, by=by)
 ```

-In the above code we chain the output (`livestock.data`) of each join statement as input for the next - incrementally building our dataset
+In the above code we feed the output (`livestock.data`) of each join statement as input for the next - incrementally building our dataset

 While this might work for four datasets, what if we had 100 datasets?
 Suddenly not a great solution - let's investigate how we can improve and scale this